badgerbadgers/learn-app/scripts/README.md

 The folders `airtableMigration` and `mongoManipulation` include scripts that take data regarding cohorts, classes etc. from Airtable and migrates it into Mongo in the proper structure.

+The file `utils.js` includes helper functions for Mongo and Airtable.

 ## Configuration

 The scripts require an **Airtable API key** and a **Mongo connection URI** and **Mongo database name**.
 They expect to find these parameters in a `.env` file.